Myspace IM: Protocol

 MySpaceIM uses a proprietary text-based protocol developed by Myspace.
 Messages are sent as lists of key/value pairs, separated by backslashes.
 Logging in involves a challenge/response protocol using the SHA-1 hash function and RC4.

 Although no official documentation is available, an unofficial MySpaceIM protocol specification has been produced as part of the effort to implement the protocol in Pidgin.

-There has also been a very rough .NET implementation of the MySpaceIM protocol which can be found here:.
+There was also a very rough .NET implementation of the MySpaceIM protocol.

 Compatibility

 In November 2006, Cerulean Studios announced their support in MySpaceIM through the upcoming release of Trillian Astra.

 In August 2007, eBuddy announced support for MySpaceIM through their beta web version.

 During September 2007, the Pidgin project development team incorporated MyspaceIM support developed through work by Jeff Connelly with the Google Summer of Code.
 MySpaceIM support appears in the 2.2.0 release of libpurple, enabling MySpaceIM support in Pidgin v2.2.0 and Adium v1.1.3.